ajschumacher/ajschumacher.github.io/quinn/ff/design.md

 Below this text, there is the "next" button, `images/next.png`.

-When the player clicks on the "next" button, they go to the fairy chooser screen.
+When the player clicks on the "next" button, they go to the Entering the fairy world screen.

+### Entering the fairy world

+Between the welcome screen and the fairy chooser, the game reaches out to the shared multiplayer world and shows the player how the connection is going.

+At the top is the headline "Entering the fairy world".
+While the connection is being made, a spinner turns above the text "Communicating with shared fairy world...".

+If the shared world is reached, the text becomes "We have entered the shared fairy world".
+If it cannot be reached, the text becomes "Unable to reach shared fairy world.
+You can still fly solo." along with a "Try to contact shared fairy world again" button that makes a fresh attempt.

+Reaching the shared world means the realtime database library has loaded and the database has reported itself connected — the player is in the shared room.
+It is not a promise that other players are online right now; the shared world is often simply empty.

+The "next" button (the same one used on the welcome screen) is inactive while the connection is still being attempted, and becomes active once the outcome is known.
+Clicking it goes to the fairy chooser screen — whether or not the shared world was reached, the player can always continue.

 ### Fairy chooser

-The fairy chooser screen comes between the welcome screen and the fairy world.
+The fairy chooser screen comes just before the fairy world.
 At the top it says "Choose your fairy".
 Below that is a grid of every possible fairy emoji: rows run top to bottom as female, neutral, male; columns run left to right by skin tone, yellow first and then light to dark.